Usage Notes

 Mayoral Elections

-Bürgermeisterwahl results for 7 states (Bayern, Niedersachsen, NRW, Rheinland-Pfalz, Saarland, Sachsen, Schleswig-Holstein), 1945–2025.
+Bürgermeisterwahl results for 13 states, 1945–2026: Baden-Württemberg, Bayern, Brandenburg, Hessen, Mecklenburg-Vorpommern, Niedersachsen, Nordrhein-Westfalen, Rheinland-Pfalz, Saarland, Sachsen, Sachsen-Anhalt, Schleswig-Holstein and Thüringen.
 Includes election-level results, candidate-level data (with gender and migration background classifications), and an annual mayor panel for tracking individuals across terms.
-Mayoral elections are not synchronized—each municipality has its own schedule.
+Mayoral elections are not synchronized—each municipality has its own schedule, so coverage depth varies widely by state (Bayern reaches back to 1945; Sachsen-Anhalt and Thüringen to 1994; several states cover only the current cycle).
+Heads of Landkreise (Landräte) are published in a separate dataset.

 Files: mayoral_unharm, mayoral_harm, mayoral_candidates, mayor_panel, mayor_panel_harm, mayor_panel_annual, mayor_panel_annual_harm